ApeWorX/ape/docs/userguides/cache.md

 ape cache init --network <your-choice-of-network>
 ```

-You will need to set-up your network connection that you want to work off of.
+You will need to set-up your network connection.

-For example, if you want to work off of the infura provider, you have to install the infura plugin.
+For example, if you want to work with an Infura provider, you need to install the Infura plugin.

 ```bash
 ape plugins install infura